simonbrowndotje/barista-express/README.md

 ## Fluffing the ground coffee

 On the finer grind settings needed for some beans, you might notice some clumps in the ground coffee.
 If you've ground into a cup, just give it a gentle side-to-side shake to break the clumps up.
 Don't shake the cup in circles though, as you'll probably see the clumps getting bigger as they roll around the surface.
 Also, don't shake the cup too much otherwise the ground coffee will start to compress in the cup.
+Alternatively, use the WDT technique to declump the coffee grounds.

 ## Clean and dry the portafilter